z3l4w5/tintin-space/content/docs/part1/chapter6/3/_index.md

 {{< /details >}}

 {{< hint warning >}}
 **NOTE** The caching mechanism for Hugo becomes compromised if we use resources.ExecuteAsTemplate.
-It is strongly advised to use resources .ExecuteAsTemplate within a partial and to call it with partialCached to pre- vent unnecessary recalculation.
+It is strongly advised to use resources.ExecuteAsTemplate within a partial and to call it with partialCached to prevent unnecessary recalculation.
 We leave the task of moving logo.svg and index.css parsing into separate partials as an exercise for the reader.
 {{< /hint >}}

 {{< hint info >}}